Chuck Jones: Personal life

-Later years
+Later life

 Through the 1980s and 1990s, Jones was painting cartoon and parody art, sold through animation galleries by his daughter's company, Linda Jones Enterprises.
 Jones was the creative consultant and character designer for two Raggedy Ann animated specials and the first Alvin and the Chipmunks Christmas special A Chipmunk Christmas.
 He made a cameo appearance in the film Gremlins (1984) and he wrote and directed the Bugs Bunny/Daffy Duck animated sequences that bookend its sequel Gremlins 2: The New Batch (1990).
 Jones directed animated sequences for various features such as a lengthy sequence in the film Stay Tuned (1992) and a shorter one seen at the start of the Robin Williams vehicle Mrs. Doubtfire (1993).
 Also during the 1980s and 1990s, Jones served on the advisory board of the National Student Film Institute.
 In 1993, he started Chuck Jones Film Productions with a contract at Warner Bros. to produce new animated Looney Tunes shorts for theatrical release.
 The venture was later dissolved in 1996.

-Jones's final Looney Tunes cartoon was From Hare to Eternity (1997), which starred Bugs Bunny and Yosemite Sam, with Greg Burson voicing Bugs.
-The cartoon was dedicated to Friz Freleng, who had died in 1995.
+Jones's final Looney Tunes cartoon was Father of the Bird (1997), which starred Sylvester.
 Jones's final animation project was a series of 13 shorts starring a timber wolf character he had designed in the 1960s named Thomas Timber Wolf.
 The series was released online by Warner Bros. in 2000.
 From 2001 until 2004, Cartoon Network aired The Chuck Jones Show which features shorts directed by him.
 The show won the Annie Award for Outstanding Achievement in an Animated Special Project.

 In 1997, Jones was awarded the Edward MacDowell Medal.

 In 1999, he founded the non-profit Chuck Jones Center for Creativity, in Costa Mesa, California, an art education "gymnasium for the brain" dedicated to teaching creative skills, primarily to children and seniors, which is still in operation.

 In his later years, he recovered from skin cancer and received hip and ankle replacements.